A Noninvasive Treatment for A Progressive Neurodegenerative Disease

 • No signs of toxicity during in vivo rodent studies up to 6 months.

-• Halts the progression of Huntington's disease in the most severe humanized mouse model (Figure 1)
+• Halts the progression of Huntington's disease and reduces HD protein in the most severe humanized mouse model (Figure 1)

 • Reduces Huntingtin protein expression in different brain regions in mice and monkeys (Figure 2).

 Figure 1.
-Halts the progression of Huntington's disease.
-Restores normal rearing activity in zQ175 humanized Huntington’s disease mouse model with 1 mpk (Study 1) or 0.1 mpk (Study 2) doses of Ophidion’s lead Trojan horse-linked Huntingtin ASO.
-The Trojan horse-ASO was administered IV bimonthly for 6 months in Study 1 and for 3 months in Study 2.
+Halts the progression of Huntington's disease and reduces HD protein level.
+Restores normal rearing activity and decrease of HD protein correlating with behavior improvement in zQ175 humanized Huntington’s disease mouse model with 0.1 mpk dose of Ophidion’s lead Trojan horse-linked Huntingtin ASO.
+The Trojan horse-ASO was administered IV bimonthly forfor 3 months.